 Complaints about a third party

-The member of staff is called on the day the exhibition opens to the public by a concerned member of the public, a local clergyman, who insists these particular works are inappropriate and should be taken down immediately.
+Just before the opening event, a member of the local community calls the museum to say that they think that one of the works of art on display is inappropriate and should be taken down immediately.
 There is a high probability that they will go to the press and there will be a lot of media interest which could reflect badly on the museum.

-On the day the artist is not available, nor is the chair of trustees.
-Should the member of staff take down the works in question or insist that the museum only rents the space and it is the concern of the artist to justify the inclusion of these works?
+Should the member of staff take down the works in question, or insist that the museum only rents the space and it is the concern of the artist to justify the inclusion of these works?

 Firstly, it is important to assess whether the images in question are indecent – which may mean that this becomes a legal issue – or suggestive.
 There is substantial legal and practical advice on the use of indecent images in galleries in a briefing prepared by the Index on Censorship.